 Editing Tools are below the selection tools.
 They are used to make changes to an image once it has been selected.

-The Spot Healing Brush (J) and Healing Brush removes blemishes and imperfections while keeping the color and texture.
+The Spot Healing Brush (J) and Healing Brush remove blemishes and imperfections while keeping the color and texture.
 The Patch Tool works like Healing Brush, but you draw a lasso around the part you are changing.
-The Red Eye Tool removes red eye from photographs.
+The Red Eye Tool removes red-eye from photographs.

 The Brush Tool (B) and Pencil Tool works just like the name implies.
 The Color Replacement Tool allows you to change the color of an object by selecting a color and painting.
 The Mixer Brush Tool allows you to turn photographs into works of art.
 It mimics painting techniques that can be applied on canvas.

 The Eraser Tools (E) are used to remove parts of an image.
 Once the objects are erased they are gone.
 Sometimes it is better to use Masking techniques to preserve the original image.